Therapy for Same-sex Attraction

 Since therapy is a major investment of time and money, be sure that your therapist will be able to provide you the help you need.
-Discuss with him/her how he/she will approach therapy with you.
+Discuss with your therapist how he/she will approach therapy with you.
 Talk about your value system and what you expect from therapy.
 Don’t hesitate to talk about the finances involved and be sure they fit within your budget.
 Your medical insurance may cover some of the visits.

 Part of the therapeutic process may be to explore the past.
 Joe Dallas writes that "we can learn from the past and thus improve the present."
 Further, "the past helps us to understand the present.
 And what we understand, we can deal with."
 (Dallas 1991, p.
-87) Understanding the past is helpful to many people, however, there are four cautions:
+87) Understanding the past is helpful to many people.
+However, there are four cautions:

-Don’t blame the past for your situation and assume the role of a victim who has no control over the present.
+- Don’t blame the past for your situation and assume the role of a victim who has no control over the present.
 No matter how painful the past has been, you cannot avoid responsibility for what you do in the present.
 Your goal now is to try to understand the causes of your struggle to learn what you can do to resolve them.

-Watch out for invented memories.
+- Watch out for invented memories.
 There is a tendency to invent past experiences to explain the present.
 If you read that certain childhood experiences can cause certain reactions, you may come to believe that those things happened to you in your childhood.
 You may reinterpret or skew the past or even invent in your mind events that never happened, all in an effort to make sense of the present.

-Not finding all the answers in the past does not mean you can’t resolve the present.
-At one point during my therapy I was trying to understand why I developed certain feelings during grade school.
+- Not finding all the answers in the past does not mean you can’t resolve the present.
+"At one point during my therapy I was trying to understand why I developed certain feelings during grade school.
 My therapist gave me an assignment to go back to my elementary school and spend an hour walking around the playground and try to recreate the feelings I had during a certain event.
 I did as he suggested, but never found any clues.
 To this day, I don’t understand why I reacted to the event the way I did.
 Although I didn’t find any clues to the present, I don’t let that bother me.
-The past doesn’t need to be completely explained.
+The past doesn’t need to be completely explained."